John D. Hamaker: Rocks for Crops

-In 2007, the research organization Rocks for Crops was initiated by soil scientist, Jairo Restrepo Rivera of the University of Pelotas, Rio Grande do Sul (Brazil), who translated Bread From Stones into Spanish and gave conferences on remineralization in Colombia, Brazil and Mexico; Peter Von Straaten from the University of Guelph (Canada); and Suzi Teodoro from the University of Brasilia (Brazil).
+In 2007, the research organization Rocks for Crops was initiated by soil scientist, Jairo Restrepo Rivera of the University of Pelotas, Rio Grande do Sul (Brazil), who translated Bread From Stones into Spanish and gave conferences on remineralization in Colombia, Brazil and Mexico; Peter Von Straaten from the University of Guelph (Canada); and Suzi Teodoro from the University of Brasília (Brazil).

 The group confirmed that a branch of geology called agrogeology, originating at the University of Guelph, was evolving, since Von Straaten published the book Agrogeology: The Use of Rocks for Crops and Rivera produced the book and video, Manual Práctico ABC de la Agricultura Orgánica y Harina de Rocas, which described how to regenerate overcultivated soils with rock dust.
 The science was developing in Germany, Canada and USA, and being researched in Brazil, Tanzania and the Canary Islands.
 Other university researchers included professors William Fyfe and Ward Chesworth.

 The science of agrogeology is the study of natural geological materials suitable for restoring soils as an alternative to chemical fertilizers, particularly for worn out tropical soils.
 Due to intense tropical rainfall, chemical fertilizers are washed away from laterite soils within weeks, and cannot be stored by the soils, are thus especially harmful to the groundwater.
 Rock fertilizers supply nutrients over longer periods to cultivated plants.
 When the rocks break down, new minerals are made available to the soil micro-organisms and whole soil-food web.
 From the soil chemist's perspective, the process improves the ion-exchange capacity of soils while forming new clay minerals.

-In November 2009, a Rocks for Crops conference was held in Brasilia with 170 participants to discuss the new science.
+In November 2009, a Rocks for Crops conference was held in Brasília with 170 participants to discuss the new science.
 Further conferences were held in Rio de Janeiro and in Mexico, in December 2009 for the study and promotion of remineralization worldwide.